SANTA CLARA VALLEY – 1964

 “Just don’t want the same thing to happen to you.”

-“Nobody said that cigarettes were bad for you when I was growing up.”
+“Nobody used to say that cigarettes were bad for you.”

-“Everything is changing,” mother said.
+“Everything is changing,” mother pointed out.
 “I remember when they built that hangar at Moffett Field.
 It was so big you could see it from miles away.
 But the land is filling up.
 You can’t see across the valley the way you used to.”

-John watched the activity at the construction site resentfully and thought of the formerly open land that was about to be closed off.
+John watched the activity at the construction site resentfully and thought of the formerly open land that was about to be closed off, built upon, and occupied by strangers.
 “Can’t believe this is all going to be gone.”

 “Sorry you feel that way, son.
 I didn’t think you’d take it this so hard.”